 Whitfield, J.E., 2005.
 An analysis and critique of evolving conference venue styles and structures from post war to the present day within the UK.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University in collaboration with the London Chambers of Commerce and Industry Commercial Educational Trust..

 Full text available as: